 Of all the Star Fox characters, Fox might just be the most difficult to train.
 But don’t let that deter you!
 This is one reason why I’m fascinated with amiibo training: in addition to learning how to use each fighter, you’ll also have to figure out how to work around their AIs.
 If you have trouble during training and need help, feel free to join our Discord server, where we’ll be happy to assist!
-Thanks again to Riparo for contributing Fox’s training information, and thank you so much for reading!
+Thanks again to Riparo for contributing Fox’s training information!
+And you can look at their YouTube channel right here.

 If you would like to read more amiibo training guides, please follow this link.